Most Common Plumbing Problems

 Plumbing problems are some of the most time-sensitive and costly problems you can have in your home, and they can happen at any time.
 But being able to diagnose a plumbing problem in its early stages can save you a lot of trouble and money.
 Here are a few of the most common plumbing problems, and ways to diagnose and solve them in your home.

-There’s nothing more annoying than the constant patter of a dripping faucet.
+There’s nothing more annoying than the constant pattern of a dripping faucet.
 But that annoyance could also be costing you money on your utility bill.
-If your faucet drips at a rate of three drips per minute, you might be wasting up to 200 gallons of water per year.
 The dripping is often caused by a broken or loose washer in your faucet, which is a simple, DIY fix.
 Just make sure you fix it before money starts dripping from your bank account.

-Clogged drains can be caused by solidified grease and oil from dirty dishes, hair buildup, dirt, and soap scum.
-Smaller clogs can be remedied by running hot water for a few minutes to soften the clog, and dropping dish soap in the drain to reduce the stickiness of the clog.
-But when the Drain-O isn’t working, and strange, unidentifiable smells start to waft up from your drain, it’s time to call a professional.
+You can get clogged drains by solidified grease and oil from dirty dishes, hair buildup, dirt, or soap scum from dirty dishes.
+To soften small clogs, run hot water for a few minutes, and drop dish soap into the drain to make it less sticky.
+If your Drain-O isn’t working, or strange, unidentifiable smells start wafting up from your drain, it’s time to call a professional.

 In chillier parts of the world, pipes undergo a freeze and thaw cycle that coincides with constantly changing temperatures.
 That freezing and thawing causes an expansion and contraction of your pipes, which often leads to a burst pipe and a flooded home.
 To avoid extensive flooding damage, make sure you know where your shutoff valve is located in your home—before disaster strikes.